ooni/ooni.org/content/post/web-ui-post.md

 block page in the HTTP response body, data should be cross-correlated across time to reach more accurate conclusions.

 Feedback?
-Contact us at contact@openobservatory.org, we’d love to hear from you!
+[Contact](https://ooni.torproject.org/about/) us, we’d love to hear from you!